 However, if you mistreat them, then they won’t last nearly as long.

 There are a few daily habits that cause substantial and permanent damage to your expensive floors.
-You might not be aware of these threats that can result into ruined hardwood floors.
+You might not be aware of these threats that can result in ruined hardwood floors.

 Here is a list of 6 habits that can damage your hardwood floors.